rmscode/binary-garden/docs/software/microsoft-365/hybrid-exchange.md

 ### Post-check

-- [ ] **EXO user mailbox**: Create a user mailbox in EXO, test GAL visibility in both organizations, and test hybrid mail flow between organizations.
+- [ ] **ExO user mailbox**: Create a user mailbox in ExO, test GAL visibility in both organizations, and test hybrid mail flow between organizations.
-- [ ] **EXO shared mailbox**: Create a shared mailbox in EXO, test GAL visibility in both organizations, and test hybrid mail flow to the mailbox.
+- [ ] **ExO shared mailbox**: Create a shared mailbox in ExO, test GAL visibility in both organizations, and test hybrid mail flow to the mailbox.
-- [ ] **EXO resource mailbox**: Create a room mailbox in EXO, test GAL visibility in both organizations, and test making a booking.
+- [ ] **ExO resource mailbox**: Create a room mailbox in ExO, test GAL visibility in both organizations, and test making a booking.
 - [ ] **Distribution group membership changes**: Create a distribution group on-premises, add an on-premises and cloud mailbox, and test that mail to the DG delivers to both recipients.
-- [ ] **EXO integration**: Create a EXO Group, test GAL visibility on-premises, and test that mail is delivered to on-premises members.
+- [ ] **ExO integration**: Create a ExO Group, test GAL visibility on-premises, and test that mail is delivered to on-premises members.
 - [ ] **Shared mailbox access and Send-as**: Test that on-premises and cloud mailbox users can access shared mailboxes cross-premises, and Send-as permissions work.
 - [ ] **Delegate mailbox access and Send-on-Behalf**: Test that on-premises and cloud mailbox users can edit calendars that they are delegates for, and Send-on-behalf permissions work.